Saeven/circlical-behat-fixtures/README.md

 ## Installation

-- Add `CirclicalBehatFixtures` to your application.config.php
+- Composer install, then add `CirclicalBehatFixtures` to your application.config.php

 ## Wiring it into Behat